cloudposse/atmos/website/docs/core-concepts/vendoring/vendoring.md

 - The `component` attribute in each source is optional.
 It's used in the `atmos vendor pull -- component <component>` command if the component is passed in.
 In this case, Atmos will vendor only the specified component instead of vendoring all the artifacts configured in the `vendor.yaml` manifest.

-- The `mixins` attribute in each component allows downloading files from different local and remote sources and to override files from `source` with the same `filename`.
-Mixins `uri` supports the following protocols: local files (absolute and relative paths), OCI (https://opencontainers.org)
-  Git, Mercurial, HTTP, HTTPS, Amazon S3, Google GCP

 - The `source` and `targets` attributes support [Go templates](https://pkg.go.dev/text/template) and [Sprig Functions](http://masterminds.github.io/sprig/).
 This can be used to templatise the `source` and `targets` paths with the artifact